itsjonlau/Final-Project/Lauren/dev/README.md

 ## Database
 I'll be using Pandas to clean up my raw data.
 Then, I'll import the data into pgAdmin and use SQL to merge the datasets together into the ones I ultimately use for analysis.
 I'll use a connection string to connect the data to the files where I conduct my analysis.

+## Dashboard
+A draft of my dashboard can be found here: https://public.tableau.com/profile/lauren.sullivan#!/vizhome/FinalProject_16195477649550/HHS1